openjournals/jose-papers/README.md

 # JOSE Papers

-Accepted papers for the Journal of Open Source Education: http://jose.theoj.org
+Accepted papers for the **Journal of Open Source Education**: http://jose.theoj.org